JoelineAlves/wonderboy_tshirt/README.md

 #### Project Goals

-* Responsive design to make the website accessible on different screen sizes.
+* Responsive Design: Ensures the website is accessible and functions seamlessly across various screen sizes and devices.

-* Structure is easy to understand and navigates effortlessly for an easy shopping experience.
+* User-Friendly Navigation: A well-structured layout allows customers to browse and shop effortlessly, enhancing their overall experience.

-* The website design and colors are appealing to the customers.
+* Appealing Visuals: The website’s design and color scheme are carefully curated to attract and engage customers.

-* Customers are offered the opportunity to register an account.
+* Account Registration: Offers customers the option to create an account for a more personalized shopping experience.

-* Easy shopping process to create a pleaseant experince for the customer.
+* Streamlined Shopping Process: A simple and efficient shopping process ensures a pleasant and hassle-free experience for all users.

 #### User Goals